IBMStreams/streamsx.topology/python/sphinx/source/pysetup.rst

 pre-configured.

 Any streaming applications using Python must use Python 3.6 when submitted to the service instance.
+The `streamsx` package must be installed locally and applications are submitted to the :py:const:`~streamsx.topology.context.ContextTypes.STREAMING_ANALYTICS_SERVICE` context.

 **********************
 IBM Cloud Pak for Data